teanalab/eCoaching-Text-Segmentation/deepecoachts/README.md

 options['pos_file'] = 'path/to/postagger/'
 ```

-Finally, call configure() and deepbond will create the directiries for your id and you can fit and save your model by calling train()
+Finally, call configure() and deepecoach will create the directiries for your id and you can fit and save your model by calling train()
 ```python
 configure(options)
 train(options)